vykanand/ast-gitreport/README.md

 A more in-depth analysis of each file's functionality will be added in a future update.
 This will require a more thorough code review and testing of each script.

 This README will be updated with more detailed instructions as the project develops.

+PS - We are working on a new version of this project.